GeoscienceAustralia/BAL/_sources/docs/training/execution.rst.txt

 The reclassification table is pre-populated with values matching the National Vegetation Information System (NVIS) data.
 Under the "Old values" column, the integer values representing different vegetation classes in the NVIS classes.
-Under the "New Values" column are the integer values to which the NVIS classes will be mapped.
+Under the "New values" column are the integer values to which the NVIS classes will be mapped.
 These new values represent the seven classes set out in AS 3959--2009.